rinodipaola15/algorithms-specialization/README.md

 ### 🗃️ Hash Table
 - **Hash Table**: stores key-value pairs using a hash function to map keys to indices in an underlying array.
 Supports fast `insert`, `remove`, and `lookup` operations (average-case O(1)).
 - Ideal for scenarios requiring **quick access or membership checks**.
 Collisions are handled via chaining or open addressing.
-- **Bloom Filters**: probabilistic data structure for set membership checks with very low memory usage.
+- **Bloom Filter**: probabilistic data structure for set membership checks with very low memory usage.
 Can return false positives but never false negatives.

 ---